Best Response to 1.e4: Opening Recommendations by Rating Level

 Quick Recommendations by Rating Level

-- Under 1500 Elo — Caro-Kann (1...c6) or French (1...e6).
+- Under 1500 Elo, Caro-Kann (1...c6) or French (1...e6).
 Low theory, reliable pawn structures, fewer early tactical landmines.
+You'll reach playable middlegames without deep memorization, which frees your time for tactics and endgames, the skills that actually decide games at this level.

-- 1500–2200 Elo — 1...e5 (Open Games) for classical development, or the Sicilian (1...c5) for asymmetric winning chances.
+- 1500 to 2200 Elo, 1...e5 (Open Games) for classical development and pattern mastery, or the Sicilian (1...c5) for asymmetric positions and better winning chances with Black.
+Pick based on temperament: classical vs. combative.

 Why Your Rating Level Matters